blog_hero_final

 emts_loading_patient_ambulance

 EMS instructors are taking a fresh look at the dangers of operating a vehicle with lights and siren.
-Recent findings indicate that lights and siren usage creates a risk not only to the emergency medical professionals but also to the public and provides lifesaving benefit to the patient less than 5 percent of the time.
+Research indicates that lights and siren usage creates a risk not only to the emergency medical professionals but also to the public and provides lifesaving benefit to the patient less than 5 percent of the time.

-This spring 13 prominent EMS and firefighting leadership groups issued a joint position statement addressing the issue, which proposes several measures to reduce the unnecessary use of lights and sirens.
-With this many credible authorities behind the proposals, the use of lights and sirens in EMS response and transport is going to change.
+In February of 2022, 13 prominent EMS and firefighting leadership groups issued a joint position statement addressing the issue, which proposes several measures to reduce the unnecessary use of lights and sirens.
+The statement was followed by the Lights and Siren Collaborative, which supported 50 EMS agencies nationwide as they implemented new regulations for the use of lights and sirens.

 EMS Vehicle Collisions Are an Ongoing Problem

-The statement begins by citing fire and EMS crash, injury, and fatality statistics from numerous sources.
+The statement begins by citing fire and EMS crash, injury, and fatality statistics.
 For example:

 • Between 1996 and 2012, there were 137 civilian fatalities and 228 civilian injuries from fire vehicle accidents.